5 Minute Read

 Essentially, acute care is offered to patients who need intensive and immediate care from critical conditions like head injuries, respiratory diseases, serious trauma or bleeding, broken bones, or rapidly progressing labour.

-With the dire nature of acute care, anyone (regardless of age, gender, or hereditary background) can be admitted into acute care.
+With the dire nature of acute care, anyone (regardless of age, gender, or hereditary background) can be admitted.
 In fact, it can be practiced in a variety of environments including hospitals, urgent care clinics, ambulatory surgical clinics, emergency care, urgent care, trauma care, critical care, rehabilitative care, psychiatric acute care, and more.
 Understandably, acute care is regarded as one of the most serious and time-sensitive forms of care.

 What is Palliative Care?

 According to the WHO, palliative care is a form of care that improves the quality of life for patients and their families facing problems associated with life-threatening illness.